Post Verification

 Twitter, for example, explicitly does not allow duplicate content posted across multiple Twitter handles.
 Violation of this rule will lead to a suspended account.

-Ayrshare prevents duplicate and similar posts from being scheduled within 3 days of each other based on Dice's Co-Efficient.
+Ayrshare prevents duplicate and similar posts from being scheduled within two days of each other based on Dice's Co-Efficient.

 We recommend limiting the number of post within a given time period to maximize views and engagement.
 Some social networks have hard limits.
-For example, Instagram only allows 50 posts per account during a rolling 24-hour period and LinkedIn only allows 150 posts per account every 24 hours.
+For example, Instagram only allows 50 posts per account during a rolling 24-hour period, TikTok 20 per day, and LinkedIn 150 posts per day.
 Ayrshare will ensure that the hard limits set by the networks are abided by.

 The follow are the recommended social posting limits: